cbcrg/tcoffee/docs/tcoffee_installation.rst

 Mac OS X
 --------
-Make sure you have the developer's kit installed (compilers and makefile) and follow this procedure:
+Make sure you have the developer's kit installed (compilers and makefile) and proceed as follows:

 ::